andrelucas/akceph-build/README.md

 from the working copy as seen by Git.
 Commit your changes before doing a Debian build!

+#### Details of the build process.

+The container build takes a long time if building from scratch.
+The best thing to do is try to keep things that change infrequently but take a long time to the 'top' of the Dockerfile, so that fewer large layers need to be built.

+This is complicated by the fact that later stages of the container build are actually Ceph version-dependent, as explained above.

+The current practice is to construct a two-stage build image.
+The first stage `deps` installs enough software to install all our custom dependencies into known directories.
+The second stage `build` copies the outputs of those builds into the final build image.
+This isn't necessary, but it's neater - the build stage can evolve away from the deps stage as much as it likes, as long as it doesn't change anything about how the custom deps are built, and the huge compilation steps can be skipped.

+However, if you change the deps stage in the Dockerfile or anything in the `build/` directory, the deps stage will be rebuilt too.

 #### <a name='Binarydependencycompilationandinstall'></a>Binary dependency compilation and install

 Scripts in `build/` are run to configure various dependencies.
 Most are